FuncoLand: History

+Origins, founding, and early development

 In 1985, David R. Pomije established the mail-order company Protectronics, which initially sold Commodore 64 computers, but then transitioned to an eclectic array of consumer goods after the Commodore market dried.
 While the venture was initially successful, extravagant personal spending and lack of financial, operational and inventory control resulted in a Chapter 7 liquidation around March 1988.
 Pomije's leftover inventory included 1,100 Nintendo games, which he leased to video stores.
 To update the inventory, he began buying used games from mail-order businesses across the country.
 After a couple of encounters with particularly rude dealers, he was inspired to establish another mail-order company named Funco, and began advertising his offer to buy and sell used video games in industry magazines.
 During the Christmas 1989 season, he needed to install four telephone lines in his house to accommodate his growing business, and recruited his wife, father and uncle as staff members.
 The number of teenagers and young adults driving to Pomije's house to do business there was so great that one of his neighbors was suspicious and called the police.

 In February 1990, Pomije moved Funco to a warehouse in the Minneapolis suburb of New Hope.
 In August 1990, he set up a small informal retail shop next to his office, which would be the first FuncoLand location.
 The following month, he began running an advertisement campaign in a daily Minneapolis newspaper, which attracted customers coming in from as far as Wisconsin and the Dakotas.
 Around this time, a Japanese company – which operated 330 stores in Japan similar to FuncoLand – inquired about a partnership with them.
 To gauge the company's interest, Pomije charged $10,000 just to read his business plan, but ultimately decided against a partnership.
 In late 1990, after sales reached $50,000, Funco opened two FuncoLand stores in Eden Prairie and Roseville to prepare for the coming Christmas season.
 They also became a sponsor for Christmas-season broadcasts of Gophers ice hockey games on KITN-TV.